andrewdavies-net/overlay-stress-test/tekton-pipeline-dump/results.md

 ### oci-shared-workspace
 Using emptydir for /var/lib/containers, exporting early common stage tar of containerfile and pushing into shared-workspace hosted on a pvc (dont think it matters what), next tekton task reimports tar into buildah/tags/references as next stage
 > Around 6 mins 4 seconds

+### Issues
+#### Caching
+For some reason when using volumes behind /var/lib/containers it refuses to read the previous layers like it would in podman.
+It just builds fresh.
+Adding layers doesnt help here as it wont --rm=false that is meant to preserve intermediate layers doesnt do anything.
+I have not tried writing each stage to a repo, but i am not convinced buildah is caching well or designed for it.
+I tried a simple build to the same effect.